jmetsr/dominion-strategy-clone/README.md

 This is a forum I made were people can discuss strategy for the game dominion.

-It was inspired by http://forum.dominionstrategy.com/ which is basicly an example of a forum made by Simple Machines Forum software.
+It was inspired by [this website](http://forum.dominionstrategy.com/) which is basicly an example of a forum made by Simple Machines Forum software.

 I created an API in rails for the forum.
 The API uses jbuilder to render json views of all the boards, topics and replies.